 suggap

-Hard Eight (originally titled Sydney) is a 1996 American crime film written and directed by Paul Thomas Anderson in his feature directorial debut, and starring Philip Baker Hall, John C. Reilly, Gwyneth Paltrow and Samuel L. Jackson.
-It is the expansion of the short film Cigarettes & Coffee.
-The film follows the life of a senior gambler and a homeless man.
-It premiered at the 1996 Cannes Film Festival.
+Hard Eight (originally titled Sydney) is a 1996 American crime film written and directed by Paul Thomas Anderson in his feature directorial debut, and starring Philip Baker Hall, John C. Reilly, Gwyneth Paltrow, and Samuel L. Jackson.
+An expansion on Anderson's 1993 short film Cigarettes & Coffee, it follows the bond between a senior gambler and a homeless man.
+It premiered at the 1996 Sundance Film Festival.

 Plot

 Sydney Brown, a well-dressed senior gambler, finds John Finnegan, a homeless man, forlornly sitting outside a diner in Sparks, Nevada.
-He offers him a cigarette and buys him a cup of coffee.
-John tells Sydney that he lost the money in Las Vegas and he needs $6,000 for his mother's funeral.
+Sydney offers John a cigarette and buys him a cup of coffee.
+John tells Sydney that he went bust in Las Vegas and needs $6,000 for his mother's funeral.
 They travel to Vegas, where Sydney helps John win the money.
 Two years later, John becomes Sydney's protégé.
-Sydney is calm and reserved, and displays a fatherly care for John, who is unsophisticated.
-John has a new friend named Jimmy, who does security work.
-John is attracted to Clementine, a cocktail waitress in Reno.
-Sydney meets Clementine, and learns that she moonlights as a prostitute.
-Although Clementine believes Sydney might want to use her services, he wants to build a connection between her and John.
-Sydney asks John to show Clementine around the town.
+Calm and reserved, Sydney displays a fatherly care for John, who is unsophisticated.
+John has a new friend named Jimmy, who does security work, and is attracted to Clementine, a cocktail waitress in Reno.
+Sydney meets Clementine and learns that she moonlights as a prostitute.
+Although Clementine believes Sydney might want to use her services, he wants to build a connection between John and her.
+Sydney asks John to show Clementine around town.